בס״ד

 Read more

-If you haven't read Part One, I would strongly suggest it, since the ideas below are built on the knowledge of the previous article.
+If you haven't read the Part 1, you can do so here.
+I strongly suggest it, since Part Two is built on the previous article.

 Shmuel Katanov